jhkrug/hw-diag/docs/kubewarden-use-case/kw-arch.md

 It was difficult going.
 I did start making progress, managing to get text and rectangles on the screen and group them together into objects.
 I had particular difficulties in having text appear on the screen.
-You are given a long, comprehensive list of fonts but only those installed on your system are displayable.
+There is a long, comprehensive list of fonts but only those installed on your system are displayable.
-Which was disconcerting.
+Which was disconcerting, 'why is the text I typed in invisible?'.
 Why not display only those that are going to be useable.

 <figure>